 Q: If the client has many different diagnoses, will all other symptoms disappear as well?

-A: This process works only for Asperger's and thus it does not necessarily affect any other symptoms from these other diagnoses.
+A: This process works only for the social impairment issues of Asperger's Syndrome and thus it does not necessarily affect any other symptoms from these other diagnoses.
 However, if the other symptoms were a result of the Asperger's, we would expect them to disappear with time.

 Q: Is the effect of the treatment permanent?